Recurrent neural networks: vanishing and exploding gradients are not the end of the story: Mitigating the curse of memory

 \section{Mitigating the curse of memory}

 We have discussed the sensitivity of recurrent networks to parameter updates.
 Given this problem, how can it be mitigated?
-Recurrent networks with diagonal connectivity are particularly well suited for this purpose.
+We show that recurrent networks with diagonal connectivity are particularly well suited for this purpose.
 Besides enabling control over the Jacobian and avoiding exploding gradients, they facilitate the mitigation of the curse of memory.
-In this context, we demonstrate that state-space models and gated RNNs inherently incorporate such mechanisms.
+We additionally highlight that deep state-space models and gated RNNs inherently incorporate such mechanisms.